codenotound/main/README.md

 **🐱 A Small Intro**

-> 🎓Second Year IT Student
+> 🎓Third Year IT Student
- > 🏢 Worked as SDE Intern At Amozan,Lyft,Jp Morgan,Citi,Accenture
+ > 🏢 Worked as SDE Virtual Intern At Amozan,Lyft,Jp Morgan,Citi,Accenture
 > 🏆 Volunteer in the college fest
  > 🙋‍♂️Working on my self to become a good human being
 > 🛕 Spritually Connected to god